rapid7/insightconnect-plugins/sentinelone/help.md

 #### Agents Processes

-This action is used to retrieve running processes for a specific agent.
+The endpoint for this action is obsolete.
+Please use the 'Agents Applications' action instead.

 ##### Input